timothymarois/template-laravel-app/README.md

 *Note: The layout and all components on the page can access these props.*

-- ✅ Example: Pages, routes and controllers
+- ✅ Return Inertia view or JSON response based Content-Type
 - ✅ Example: [Page props](https://inertiajs.com/pages) (page-level props from controllers)
 - ✅ Example: [Shared props](https://inertiajs.com/shared-data) (across all pages)